The Neck Disability Index (NDI)

 The Neck Disability Index (NDI) is a modified version of the Oswestry Low Back Disability Index (ODI) used by clinicians and researchers to quantify disability related to — you guessed it — neck pain.

-Developed in the late 1980s and first published in 1991, the NDI was the first instrument for measuring patient-reported disability in neck pain patients.
-Since 1991, a number of other questionnaires for neck pain patients have been developed, but NDI remains the oldest and most widely-used of these instruments.
+It was developed in the late 1980s, and first published in 1991.
+The NDI was the first instrument for measuring patient-reported disability in neck pain patients.
+Since 1991, a number of other questionnaires for neck pain patients have been developed, but the NDI remains the oldest and most widely-used of these instruments.

-This 10-question survey is filled out by patients and asks questions related to condition-specific functional statuses, such as pain, personal care, lifting, reading, headaches, concentration, work, driving, sleeping, and recreation.
+This 10 question survey is filled out by the patients, and asks condition-specific questions related to functional status such as pain, personal care, lifting, reading, headaches, concentration, work, driving, sleeping, and recreation.
 Each question is scored on a scale of 0-5, with zero indicating the least amount of disability.
-To obtain the index, the scores of all questions are summed and then doubled.
+To obtain the index, the scores of all questions are summed and then multiplied by two.

-The NDI has been rigorously tested over the years and has proven to be a reliable, valid, and responsive PRO tool.
-It has sufficient support and usefulness to retain its current status as the most commonly used self-reported measure for neck pain.
+The NDI has been rigorously tested over the years, and has proven to be a reliable, valid, and responsive PRO measure.
+It has sufficient support and usefulness to retain its current status as the most commonly used self- reported measure for neck pain.